sachinbose7399/Twitter_Data_mining_example/README.md

 # Twitter_Data_mining_example

-Here I am showing the data mining using python .
-I have taken help of book Mining the social Web .

 This  kicks off our journey of mining the social web with Twitter, a rich source of social data that is a great starting point for social web mining because of its inherent openness for public consumption, clean and well-documented API, rich developer